SabrinaWinckler/ieee-ai-devex/README.md

 ### Analysis & Results Files

-**quali_devex_rationale_quotes.csv**: This file contains the qualitative analysis data from participant observation in a meeting with 9 reporters (n=9) that share your experience.
+**devex_rationale_quotes.csv**: This file contains the qualitative analysis data from participant observation in a meeting with 26 practitioners, of whom 9 submitted in-depth reflections (n = 9) on their experiences with AI-assisted tools.

 ### Columns: